 Managing staff and volunteer roles is central to best practice.
-Line Managers have a responsibility to implement and promote support systems so that concerns and training needs relating to regulated activity roles can be shared.
-Line Managers also have a responsibility to monitor the behavior and performance of those staff and volunteers who engage in regulated activity with children and young people.
+Line managers have a responsibility to implement and promote support systems so that concerns and training needs relating to regulated activity roles can be shared.
+Line managers also have a responsibility to monitor the behaviour and performance of those staff and volunteers who engage in regulated activity with children and young people.

-Any concerns regarding the suitability of a staff member or volunteer who engages in regulated activity must be referred to the Child Welfare Department.
-The department will immediately address issues pertaining to serious poor practice or abuse, in accordance with statutory guidance and the guidelines set out in this policy document.
+Any concerns regarding the suitability of a staff member or volunteer who engages in regulated activity must be referred to the Safeguarding Team.
+The team will immediately address issues pertaining to serious poor practice or abuse, in accordance with statutory guidance and the guidelines set out in this policy document.